Fitness & Health Utilities

 Common Step Counts Converted to Distance: Miles, KM, M, YDs

 How many miles is 10,000 steps?
 Find this and other common step counts converted to distance.
-(Using avg step length between Female & Male)
+(Using avg step length between Female & Male).
+See our full breakdown of 10,000 steps in miles and other counts on our resource page.

 Step CountDistance: MilesDistance: KilometersDistance: MetersDistance: Yards